Ron Hunt: Hit by pitches

-Hunt said in a July 2000 interview with Baseball Digest that he really began to get hit by pitches after being traded to San Francisco.
-"But," Hunt asked, "why would you hit me to face Willie Mays, Willie McCovey and Jim Ray Hart?"
+He said in a July 2000 interview with Baseball Digest that he really began to get hit by pitches after being traded to San Francisco.
+"But," Hunt asked, "why would you hit me to face Willie Mays, Willie McCovey, and Jim Ray Hart?"

 It was when Hunt was with the Giants that he made a close study of how to be hit by pitches.
 He knew the rules required that a batter had to "attempt" to get out of the way of a pitched ball.
-He would practice by standing in front of a mirror, aligning his shoulders, elbows, hips and ankles exactly where the corner of home plate would be, and practice twisting his body toward the catcher.
+He would practice by standing in front of a mirror, aligning his shoulders, elbows, hips, and ankles exactly where the corner of home plate would be, and practice twisting his body toward the catcher.
 He was not actually moving out of the way of the pitched ball, but he made an appearance of moving that he could contend met the rule's definition of an "attempt".